Originally published on CUInsight.com

 When I’m teaching martial arts classes, I often ask a student what someone will do if they use a certain move.
 “I don’t know,” is a fair answer.
 How can you be sure of their reaction?
 Well, you do that technique, and see their response!

 What will your members wish you knew?
 Well, you ask!
-We read articles daily about how to connect with Millenials (Gen Y).
-Like everyone else, they want a say.
+We read articles daily about how to connect with Millenials and Gen Z. Like everyone else, they all want a say.
 They want a deliberate effort to engage, not a new promotion or product.

 Connect and learn.
 What if it became an industry effort?
 Say, using social media under the hashtag #OurMembersWish.
 Now that’s @asmarterchoice I can support.

 There’s a fantastic TED Talk describing one way to get into a mission, rather than product, centric, mode of thinking with a process called Golden Circle.
-You’ll recognize it in use with companies like Apple and Harley Davidson, in people like Elon Musk, as well as every non-profit you know.
+You’ll recognize it in use with companies like Apple and Harley Davidson, in the engineers of SpaceX, as well as every non-profit you know.

 The index cards?
 Yeah, they’re in that supply closet, just down the hall.
 Grab a bunch.